Mr. Darcy: Character

 Although initially angered by Elizabeth's vehement refusal and harsh criticism, Darcy is shocked to discover the reality of how his behaviour is perceived by others, particularly Elizabeth, and commits himself to re-evaluate his actions.
 A few months later, Darcy unexpectedly encounters Elizabeth when she is visiting his estate in Derbyshire with her aunt and uncle.
-Elizabeth is first embarrassed to be discovered at Pemberley, having only visited on the belief that Darcy was absent; however, she is surprised to discover a marked change in Darcy's manner.
+Elizabeth is surprised to discover a marked change in Darcy's manner.
 Having responded to Elizabeth's criticism, Darcy is now determined to display the "gentlemanlike manner" she accused him of lacking and astonishes her with his kindness towards both her and her relations.
+She is impressed with his patronage of the arts, relationship with his sister, dynamics with his house staff, and beautiful garden.

-On discovering that Elizabeth's youngest sister Lydia has fallen prey to and run off with Mr. Wickham, Darcy tracks them down and induces Wickham to marry Lydia, thus saving both Lydia and her family from social disgrace.
-Darcy's intervention was done not to win Elizabeth—he attempted to keep her from knowing of his involvement—but rather to ease her distress (the narrator hints through Mr. Bennet that Darcy's intervention to help Elizabeth may have cost him as much as a year's income: "Wickham's a fool if he takes [Lydia] with a farthing less than ten thousand pounds").
-Darcy also felt partially responsible for failing to warn Elizabeth's family and the public of Wickham's true character.

-Darcy then releases Bingley to return to Longbourn and to Jane, accepting his misjudgement of her character.
-Accompanying his friend to Longbourn, Darcy proposes to Elizabeth again, who accepts his proposal.
+On discovering that Elizabeth's youngest sister Lydia has fallen prey to and run off with Mr. Wickham, Darcy tracks them down and induces Wickham to marry Lydia, saving both Lydia and her family from social disgrace and assuaging his own guilt for not preventing Wickham's actions.
+Despite having to pay upwards of ten thousand pounds, Darcy's intervention was done secretly and he did not want anyone to know.
+After learning of this selflessness, Elizabeth realises she is in love with Darcy.
+He has relinquished his pride, and she, her prejudice.
+Bingley returns to Longbourn and becomes engaged to Jane, admitting his misjudgment of her character.
+Darcy proposes to Elizabeth again, who happily accepts his proposal.

 Depictions in film and television

-Colin Firth’s portrayal of Darcy in Pride and Prejudice (1995 TV series) is regarded as among the finest interpretations of the character.
+Colin Firth’s portrayal of Darcy in Pride and Prejudice (1995) is regarded as among the finest interpretations of the character.
 He later portrayed the derived character, named Mark Darcy, in Bridget Jones's Diary in 2001.